shinyquagsire23/monado/doc/changes/auxiliary/mr.841.2.md

-vulkan: Make it possible to create a compute only queue.
+vk: Make it possible to create a compute only queue.